sdr-enthusiasts/docker-acarshub/README.md

 ## Getting Help

-You can [log an issue](https://github.com/fredclausen/docker-acarshub/issues) on the project's GitHub.
+You can [log an issue](https://github.com/fredclausen/docker-acarshub/issues) on the project's GitHub or visit the [discord](https://discord.gg/sTf9uYF) server.